ChartsOrg/Charts/README.md

 ### Just a heads up: Charts 3.0 has some breaking changes.
 Please read [the release/migration notes](https://github.com/danielgindi/Charts/releases/tag/v3.0.0).
 ### Another heads up: ChartsRealm is now in a [separate repo](https://github.com/danielgindi/ChartsRealm).
 Pods is also now `Charts` and `ChartsRealm`, instead of ~`Charts/Core`~ and ~`Charts/Realm`~
-### One more heads up: As Swift evolves, if you are not using latest Swift compiler, you shouldn't check out master branch.
-Instead, you should go to release page and pick up whatever suits you.
+### One more heads up: As Swift evolves, if you are not using the latest Swift compiler, you shouldn't check out the master branch.
+Instead, you should go to the release page and pick up whatever suits you.

 * Xcode 10.0 / Swift 4.2 (master branch)
 * iOS >= 8.0 (Use as an **Embedded** Framework)
 * tvOS >= 9.0
 * macOS >= 10.11

-Okay so there's this beautiful library called [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) by [Philipp Jahoda](https://www.linkedin.com/in/philippjahoda) which has become very popular amongst Android developers, and in the meanwhile there's no decent charting solution for iOS.
+Okay so there's this beautiful library called [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) by [Philipp Jahoda](https://www.linkedin.com/in/philippjahoda) which has become very popular amongst Android developers, but there was no decent solution to create charts for iOS.

 I've chosen to write it in `Swift` as it can be highly optimized by the compiler, and can be used in both `Swift` and `ObjC` project.
 The demo project is written in `ObjC` to demonstrate how it works.